 - Any action should be the least restriction on a person’s rights and freedoms

-- Give effect to the person’s will and preferences
+- Give effect to the person’s wishes, values and beliefs

 - Consider the views of other people